LammersInsects/Aervi-EE-Transcriptomics/README.md

   - [ ] Choose software for mapping reads to the reference genome
   - [ ] Copy latest version of the reference genome into 0.data
   - [ ] Benchmark mapping to reference genome on `jgant3`
+  - [ ] Map all reads to the reference genome
 - [ ] DGE analysis
   - [ ] Choose pipeline
   - [ ] Calculate FPKM